This species was seen for the first time in spring 2020 in the lighthouse area.

 Report from spring 2020

 Lista Bird Observatory completed in 2020 its 31st consecutive year of spring ringing campaign.
 The station has been run for a total of 87 days from March 15 until June 10.
-13 mist-nets have been currently used on the standardized (138 meters) and the results have been low with 687 birds ringed (average for spring is 822) of 41 different species.
+13 mist-nets have been currently used on the standardized (138 meters).

 Stonechat pulli at Lista Lighthouse